bnosac/pattern.nlp/README.md

 # pattern.nlp
-R package to perform sentiment analysis and Parts of Speech tagging for Dutch/French/English/German
+R package to perform sentiment analysis for Dutch/French/English and Parts of Speech tagging for Dutch/French/English/German/Spanish/Italian

 The  **pattern.nlp** package allows to do the following text mining tasks based on the pattern library